AviatrixSystems/Docs/HowTos/AviatrixAPI/CloudN_curl_examples/cloudn_from_init_setup_to_dcx_using_linux_curl_command.rst

 Description:
 ============
-  * Thank you for choosing Aviatrix, this document demonstrates using Linux "**curl**" command to operate Aviatrix CloudN instance from Initial-Setup to DataCenterExtension creation.
-If you prefer using command-line over WebUI to work with CloudN, this doc is for you.
+  * Thank you for choosing Aviatrix!
+This document demonstrates using the Linux "**curl**" command to operate an Aviatrix CloudN instance from Initial-Setup to DataCenterExtension creation.
+If you prefer using the command line interface over WebUI to work with CloudN, this doc is for you.
-  * We use a controller instance without configuring a vail cert for this document to demonstrate.
+  * We use a controller instance without configuring a valid cert for this demonstration.
 Therefore, the examples in this document use "-k" parameter when issuing "curl" command in order to bypass the cert check.
 If you wish, you can configure your own valid cert on your controller.

 |